DilkiHansapani/Stock-Management-System/README.md

 To run the project locally, use the following steps:

 1. Navigate to your project folder:
-    Navigate to your project folder (replace `path/to/stock-management-system` with the actual path to the project directory):
+  (replace `path/to/stock-management-system` with the actual path to the project directory):
 ```bash
 cd /your/local/path/to/stock-management-system
 ```